-Volunteering appears to have an amazing ability to not only improve the health and well-being of those that are on the receiving end, but to also have a positive effect on the volunteer.
-A quick search of the web will reveal almost twenty million articles on how volunteering or doing good can benefit someone mentally, physically and emotionally.
-Multiple studies show that there are six main areas of life that volunteering can impact and all six areas show a positive increase!
-If physical health, life satisfaction, sense of control, happiness, level of depression and self-esteem are important to you, here’s a way to see a positive increase…Volunteer!
+Volunteering has an amazing ability to improve the health and well-being of those on the receiving end and have a positive effect on the volunteer.
+Studies show that there are six main areas of life that volunteering can have a positive impact: physical health, life satisfaction, a sense of purpose, happiness, level of depression, and self-esteem.

 Parent of the Year Gregory Prayer was honored by the National Alliance for Youth Sports for providing more than 4,100 hours of volunteer service to the youth sports programs at Camp Lejeune - New River.

 Did you know that volunteering is the perfect opportunity to develop new skills or maintain your current skill set?
 USMC Volunteers is always looking for new people to to assist with local projects.

 Whether you’re single or a geographic bachelor, the Single Marine Program (SMP) provides a place to bond with other Marines while having fun and making a difference.